wireapp/wire-server/docs/src/developer/developer/how-to.md

 #### Deploy your local code to a kind cluster

-This can be useful to get quicker feedback while working on multi-backend code or configuration (e.g. helm charts) than to wait an hour for CI.
-This allows you to test code without uploading it to github and waiting an hour for CI.
+This can be useful to get quicker feedback while working on multi-backend code or configuration (e.g. helm charts), or integration tests.
+It saves you uploading everything to github and waiting an hour for CI.

-FUTUREWORK: this process is in development (update this section after it's confirmed to work):

 ##### Run tests in kind